Best subset selection is robust against design dependence: Simulation study

 \item LASSO: LASSO chooses $p_{\lambda}(|\beta|) = \lambda |\beta|$ in \eqref{eq-Mest}.

 \item SCAD: SCAD chooses $p_{\lambda}$ in \eqref{eq-Mest} satifisfying that

 \end{itemize} In IHT, we choose the projection size $\pi$ to be $50$ or $100$.
-Then we plot the TPR against FDR of $\{\widehat \bbeta^{\iht}(\widehat s)\}_{\widehat s = 1}^p$.
-As for LASSO and SCAD, for each $\lambda$ chosen from a properly predefined sequence, we compute and present the TPR and FDR of the regularized M-estimators.
-Moreover, we point out the average FDR and TPR of the estimator whose penalty parameter $\lambda$ is tuned by 10-fold cross validation score.
-Columns of $\bX$ are standardized before being fed to the algorithms.
+Then we plot the TPR against the FDR of $\widehat \bbeta^{\iht}(\hat s)$ as $\hat s$ varies from $1$ to $p$.
+As for LASSO and SCAD, we compute and present their TPR and FDR as $\lambda$ goes through a properly predefined sequence.
+Moreover, we point out the average FDR and TPR of LASSO and SCAD with $\lambda$ maximizing the 10-fold cross validation score.
+Columns of $\bX$ are always standardized before being fed to the algorithms.